-A short work for bassoon and piano by famed French composer Jacques Ibert has been published for the first time after laying nearly silent for ninety-seven years.
+A short work for bassoon and piano by famed French composer Jacques Ibert has been published for the first time after lying nearly silent for ninety-seven years.
 Written in 1921, likely as the preliminary sight-reading portion of the Paris Conservatoire’s annual solo competition for high-achieving young bassoonists, the sixty-measure Morceau (“morceau” being French for “piece”) appears to have been almost completely ignored after it served its initial purpose, the only publicly available reminder of its existence being a terse listing on Oxford Music (formerly New Grove) Online: “Morceau de lecture, bn, pf, 1921.”
 To any casual reader, this listing could very easily have been confused with Ibert’s one other work for bassoon, the 1953 Carignane (sometimes titled Arabesque) for bassoon and piano.
 But the two works are indeed different, as Associate Professor of Bassoon and Music Theory Ryan Romine, D.M.A., found out this past May.

 “It was wild,” says Dr. Romine, who had secured an invitation to visit an immense private music collection while on a two-week vacation in the United Kingdom and Ireland.
 “I had arrived in the afternoon, but I didn’t have a chance to really go through the collection until late at night.
 So, as I was going through piece after piece, seeing all of these things I had never knew existed, I was the regular kind of tired but also completely jetlagged.
 I found this piece, thought ‘Well, that’s interesting.
 It must be some sort of arrangement,’ and then just took a few scans with my phone.
 It wasn’t until a few days later, when I was going back through the scans, that I realized what I was looking at!”